 The supply chain process has undergone quite a transformation over the years.
 Initially, goods were produced in manufacturing plans and distributed to retail outlets where they could be sold to customers.
 Home delivery, as a concept, wasn’t really in the picture then due to logistical and financial constraints.
 Even postal mails and pre-ordered courier packages were delivered over several days.

 What are all the steps in the supply chain?

 With the arrival of e-commerce and the emergence of online marketplaces, the supply chain process further expanded to include last-mile delivery.
-The last mile defines the movement of goods from a transportation hub to the customer and is often described as the final journey of a supply chain.
-Last-mile delivery services are a crucial element in the e-commerce sales business since the timeliness and quality of delivery directly impact customer behavior.
+It is the movement of goods from a transportation hub to the customer and is often described as the final journey of a supply chain.
+Last-mile delivery software can be a crucial element in the e-commerce sales business since the timeliness and quality of delivery directly impact customer behaviour.
 If impressed with timely delivery, a customer is much more likely to engage with a business again.

 SUPPLY CHAIN MILESTONES